-J. MacKenzie (director), L. Bosch (international student advisor), R. Buursma, J. Heerspink (tutor coordinator), B. Morrison, (academic counselor)
+J. MacKenzie (director), L. Bosch (international student advisor), K. Broekstra (coordinator of services to students with disabilities), R. Buursma, J. DeBoer (assistant coordinator of services to students with disabilities), A. Granderson (academic counselor), J. Heerspink (tutor coordinator), B. Morrison, M. Vriend (assistant coordinator of services to students with disabilities)

-Student Academic Services courses (ASC) provide supplementary training and assistance in English, Mathematics, and college-level thinking and learning skills.
+Student Academic Services courses (ASC) provide supplementary training and assistance in English, mathematics, and college-level thinking and learning skills.
 Class size and schedules are designed to give ample opportunity for individual instruction and personal conferences with instructors.
 All courses include training in study methods appropriate to the subject being studied.

 Courses designed to review pre-college work, designated with numbers below 010, do not carry credit for graduation.
-They are, however, recognized by the Registrar and the Office of Financial Aid as registered units, which count toward full-time status and toward financial aid eligibility.
-Non-credit courses appear on student transcripts with grades, which do not carry honor points.
-Failure to complete a prescribed Academic Services course (ASC) with the required grade may make a conditional or probational student subject to dismissal.
+They are, however, recognized by the registrar and the Office of Financial Aid as registered units, which count toward full-time status and toward financial aid eligibility.
+Non-credit courses appear on student transcripts with grades, but do not carry honor points.
+Failure to complete a prescribed Academic Services course (ASC) with the required grade may make a conditional student or a student on probation subject to dismissal.
 Students normally register for a total of twelve to fourteen semester hours including any required non-credit courses.
-Please see additional information under Office of Student Academic Services on page 18 and The Access Program on page 37, or visit our website at: http://www.calvin.edu/academic/sas.
+Please see additional information under Office of Student Academic Services on page 18 and The Access Program on page 39, or visit our website at: www.calvin.edu/academic/sas.

-003 Review of Written English as Second Language (3).
+003 Review of Written English as a Second Language (3).
 F and S, no credit.
 This course provides instruction and extensive practice in written English for students whose native language is other than English.
 It includes grammar study, vocabulary development, and reading practice.
 Students are assigned to this course on the basis of scores on the locally administered placement test of English Language Proficiency, which is administered again at the end of the course.
 Enrollment in English 101 the following semester will require a minimum score of 85 on the locally administered placement test and the recommendation of the ASC 003 instructor and the English Department.
-Ms. L. Bosch.
+L. Bosch.

-004 Precollege Mathematics for the Liberal Arts Students (3).
+004 Pre-college Mathematics for the Liberal Arts Students (3).
 F and S, no credit.
-This course is a review of high school Mathematics, from fractions and decimals to basic algebra and geometry, with intensive practice in mechanics.
-Materials are taught with particular emphasis on development of Mathematical thinking and problem solving.
-The course is designed to bring students to the level of competence needed for ASC 005, Mathematics 100, Mathematics 143, Mathematics 221, Economics 151, Astronomy 110, Biology 111, Chemistry 101, Physical Science 110, and other core courses.
-Mr. J. MacKenzie, Staff.
+This course is a review of high school mathematics, from fractions and decimals to basic algebra and geometry, with intensive practice in mechanics.
+Materials are taught with particular emphasis on development of mathematical thinking and problem solving.
+The course is designed to bring students to the level of competence needed for ASC 005, Mathematics 100, Mathematics 143, Mathematics 221, Economics 151, Astronomy 110, Biology 111, Chemistry 110, Physical Science 110, and other core courses.
+J. MacKenzie, Staff.

-005 Precollege Mathematics for the Business and Sciences (3).
+005 Pre-college Mathematics for the Business and Science (3).
 F and S, no credit.
 This course is an intensive study in the mechanics of algebra, manipulation of algebraic expressions, and graphing.
-Materials are presented with an emphasis on development of problem solving skills and Mathematical reasoning.
-The course is intended as preparation for Mathematics 143/132 or 110 for students in Mathematics-oriented majors, whose preparation in Mathematics is inadequate.
-Mr. D. Sammons.
+Materials are presented with an emphasis on development of problem solving skills and mathematical reasoning.
+The course is intended as preparation for Mathematics 143/132 or 110 for students in mathematics-oriented majors, whose preparation in mathematics is inadequate.
+Staff.

 006 College Thinking and Learning (2).
 F and S, no credit.
 Serving in God's kingdom requires knowledge, understanding, and critical inquiry.
 ASC 006 assists students in developing strategic approaches to course work and encourages attitudes and habits integral to this learning process.
 Students will particularly apply the learning strategies to a course in which they are concurrently enrolled, such as history, political science, psychology, or religion.
 A final grade of "C" or higher in ASC 006 is required for successful completion of this course.
-Mr. R. Buursma, Ms. J. Heerspink, Ms. J. Rhodes.
+R. Buursma, J. Heerspink, A. Granderson.